 While it may seem obvious, remind everyone not to email data such as passwords, or to include a complete set of data in one email.

-• For instance, if you need to send payment card details, consider sending the card number and expiry by one method, and the CSV by another.
+If you need to send payment card details, consider sending the card number and expiry by one method, and the CSV by another.

+This way the integrity of your data is protected if emails are compromised.
 The same goes for any other methods of communication you use, such as instant messaging or social media.

 Promote a strong password policy